 So, it’s not surprising that Jonah went off in the opposite direction.
 There was every chance he wouldn’t get out alive – and being killed quickly might well have been the best outcome that he could have hoped for.

 But the very last thing that Jonah wanted was to deliver the message and for Nineveh to take notice!
 He knew if he said it and they repented then God would forgive them and not destroy them.
 And Jonah wanted them to suffer.
 It wasn’t right or fair that it should be any other way because of the evil that they’d done.
 Jonah wanted them destroyed.

 Jonah knew that God had let Israel off in the past for some of the terrible things they’d done.
 Indeed, they owed their very survival as a nation to it.
 And he had a pretty good idea that God would show the same mercy to Ninevah too.
 That’s the real reason that he didn’t want to go.
 He didn’t want his God to be quite so merciful to someone else.

-So arguably Jonah is the most successful prophet in the Bible.
+So, arguably Jonah is the most successful prophet in the Bible.
 8 words, which he didn’t mean, and which he probably mumbled hoping that they wouldn’t hear.
-You could imagine him head down, no eye contact, shuffling his feet… and yet the whole city repented, including, we’re told, the animals who must have been really sorry for the wrong that they’d done!
+Perhaps he still smelt of whale vomit?
+“We’ll agree to anything – just get out of here!”
+But you could imagine him head down, no eye contact, shuffling his feet… and yet the whole city repented, including, we’re told, the animals who must have been really sorry for the wrong that they’d done!